 How a Send Data Action Works

 The Send Data action does not appear on the User Application.
-Instead, it runs the API call and sends the outbound [square_brackets] as parameters to the external system.
-It then receives the API's response which it then saves as [square_brackets] for use later in the workflow.
+Instead, it runs the API call and sends the outbound [square_brackets] to the external system.
+It then receives the API's response/s, which it then saves as [square_brackets] for use later in the workflow.

 NOTE: When sending a PATCH request, the only response will be that the call has been successful.
 You can use a GET after a PATCH to check that the fields have been updated.